Clastify logo

 Rotational momentum

 Angular momentum is the rotational momentum of a body.
-It equals the product of moment of inertia and angular velocity:
+It equals its moment of inertia multiplied by its angular velocity:

 Image

 You do not need the full vector treatment here.
-Still, you must keep track of clockwise and counter-clockwise sense.
-If two rotating bodies have equal magnitudes of angular momentum in opposite senses, their total angular momentum can be zero.
+Still, you do need to keep track of the clockwise or counter-clockwise sense.
+If two rotating bodies have angular momenta of equal magnitude but opposite senses, their total angular momentum can be zero.

 The conservation law

 Angular momentum stays constant unless a resultant external torque acts on the system.
-Internal forces and internal torques may shift angular momentum from one part of the system to another, but the total cannot change.
+Internal forces and internal torques may shift angular momentum from one part of the system to another, but the total does not change.

 For a system before and after an interaction,